philyg/triplednsmasq/README.md

 > [!IMPORTANT]
 > Many current linux systems already have _systemd-resolved_ running on port 53, so to serve the domain service using _triplednsmasq_, either disable _systemd-resolved_ entirely or only the _DNSStubListener_ component, or configure _triplednsmasq_ to use a different port than 53 in the `docker-compose.yml`.
 Otherwise, you will receive an `address already in use` error.
+>
+> Note however, that Microsoft Windows does not (easily?) allow to use DNS servers on a port other that 53!

 ### Configuration